 Your babies measure about 10 inches from crown to rump and weigh just over 2 pounds each.
 Their bones are fully developed, and their eyes are just beginning to open.

-Many of the symptoms you’re likely to experience this week have probably been bothering you for a few weeks already.
-These symptoms include insomnia, hemorrhoids, leg cramps, backaches, frequent urination, and constipation.
+Many of the symptoms you’re likely to experience during week 28 have probably been bothering you for a few weeks already, including:

 If you are experiencing constipation and gas, try eating six small meals instead of three large ones.
 These smaller meals are less work for your digestive system, so it’s less likely to get backed up or create extra gas.
 Less tax on the digestive system will also help halt the development of hemorrhoids.